Sterling falls to 12-day low as dollar strength dominates

 Government budget forecasters last week said unemployment could rise as high as 10% with an extra 2 million people losing their jobs if the lockdown was only slowly lifted over the next three months.

-PMI data due on Thursday would be more telling about the impact of the lockdown, Broux said.
+PMI data due on Thursday will be more telling about the impact of the lockdown, Societe Generale's Broux said.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.